oracle/node-oracledb/doc/api.md

     Object options
     ```

     This optional argument can be used to specify the payload type.
+If the
+    argument is not passed, then the database queue must be a RAW queue.

-    It is an object with the following attributes:
+    The `options` object has the following attributes:

     Attribute Name | Description
     ---------------|-------------